-Beyond levels of awareness or mindsets, listening as context allows for a field within which life emerges.
+Deep listening supports levels of awareness of a field within which life emerges.
 I propose that such a field is governed by our openness to change.
-It expands our identity to include three interdependent states: intention, openness, and wholeness, each involving specific learnings and practices.
+Deep listening expands our identity to include three interdependent states: intention, openness, and wholeness, each involving specific learnings and practices.

-With each state, we awaken, deepen, and embody listening as a field or context to transcend the reactive self, competitive self, and fragmented self.
-Each of these identities results from our socialization and impedes deep listening.
+With each state, we awaken, deepen, and embody listening as a field or context to recognize the reactive self, competitive self, and fragmented self.
+Each of these identities results from our conditioning and impedes deep listening.

-I will briefly develop each state and review five learnings and four practices that I’ve discovered to sustain deep listening: 1) learning to observe, 2) practicing “coming back,” 3) learning to “not know,” 4) practicing resistance training, 5) learning to dissolve the “problem” paradigm, 6) practicing acceptance, 7) learning radical openness, 8) learning to “be with” possibility, and 9) practicing granting being.
+I will briefly develop each state and review five learnings and four practices that I’ve discovered to sustain deep listening: 1) learning to observe, 2) practicing “coming back,” 3) learning to let go of “the need to know,” 4) practicing resistance training, 5) learning to dissolve the “problem” paradigm, 6) practicing acceptance, 7) learning radical openness, 8) learning to “be with” possibility, and 9) practicing granting being.